"Tech Papers" by panic

 For a manifold comparison, subtract the pitch distance from any engine in the Table below from the pitch distance of your subject engine (doesn’t matter if the result is a negative number).
 The outer four cylinders (1, 2, 7, 8) will mis-align by 1.5 × the pitch error, and the center four cylinders (3, 4, 5, 6) will mis-align by .5 × the pitch error.

-Here is a table of the most common automotive V8 engines, ranked by bore pitch, along with their intake port configuration.
+Here is a table of the most common automotive V6 and V8 engines, ranked by bore pitch, along with their intake port configuration.

 Engine